-To help students keep their college readiness skills sharp when many schools are closed, College Board and Khan Academy® will continue to provide free resources online, including full-length practice tests and personalized learning tools.
+College Board and Khan Academy® provide free resources online, including full-length practice tests and personalized learning tools.

 Please check this page regularly for updates.

 If you have questions or concerns about your scheduled testing with College Board programs, please contact us as soon as possible.
-Given the high volume of inquiries, wait times may be longer than normal.
+Wait times may be longer than normal.

 Email: Contact SAT Support